uviclibraries/3d-print-mgt-web-app/README.md

 admin-dashboard.php
 Home screen of the admin side.
 Displays active jobs by status.
 Has links to all other admin pages and the personal dashboard.
 Only accessible to admin level users.

+admin-edit-group.php
+Allows admin to add & remove jobs to a group and to price and change the status of a group.

 admin-job-specification.php
 Individual job page.
 Displays data from the database on the specified job by job id.
 Allows downloading 3d files if they exist.
 Editable data: status, price(when status is submitted/pending_payment), secondary 3d file (max 200MB), all specifications, copies, material type, staff comments.
 Sends email when status is pending payment or completed if enable email is checked.
 Only accessible to admin level users.